ping-sec/blog/ping-sec.com/blog/PING's Homelab Guide - WIP.md

 # Hard Drives
 One could in theory go all the way with SSD's but that's rather expensive and low density of storage unless you've got a credit card with plenty of room.
 I suggest buying Western Digital external drives and "shucking" them like an oyster to get at the drive inside.
 It sounds complicated and definitely voids the warranty but anyone with a screwdriver can handle this task.
 I'll go into more detail on the shucking process in a later edition of the guide.

+Here you have a handful of choices, Shuck-able mechanical drives of the SATA variety, SAS drives, and SSD drives.
+Note the motherboard models I've outlined don't include any M.2 slots so you'll need to choose 2.5" SSDs if you want to go that route.
 # CPU Coolers
 Intel Xeon's, at least in the choice I'm making can run rather hot stuck in a case surrounded by mechanical drives.
 You want to increase the air flow as much as possible.
 Depending on the configuration of the motherboard and what you want to spend, a single CPU model may make more sense than the raw power of a dual CPU build.
 These are typically available for pretty reasonable on eBay and Amazon.